Choosing a treatment option

 How treatment products are made

-Poisons or toxicants are typically delivered in an attractant known as a bait matrix.
+Poisons or toxicants are typically delivered together with in an attractant in a bait matrix.
 This matrix may be in the form of a solid, a powder, a paste or a liquid.
-The composition of this bait matrix is tailored to the food preferences of the target ant species.
+The composition of this bait matrix is tailored to the food preferences of the target ant species (the attractant).

 Ants may be broadly separated into meat/grease ants and sugar ants depending on whether they mostly forage for protein or carbohydrates.These preferences may differ depending on which point in their life cycle the ants are in, or what the prevailing weather conditions are.
 For example, when larvae are being fed there will be increased foraging for protein.
 Long periods of rain dilute available sugar resources, so there will be increased demand for carbohydrates.
 It is therefore essential to understand the target species' life cycle and biology when planning treatment.
 In the Pacific Islands, where temperatures rarely fall below 20°C, breeding can be assumed to occur year round.